 on-ground intensive sessions; in-person learning with faculty and peers during required intensive sessions in Knoxville, Tennessee as scheduled by program administration.

-Students will not be required to physically relocate for slightly more than one year (5 quarters) of hybrid distance education.
+Residents will not be required to physically relocate for slightly more than one year (5 quarters) of hybrid distance education.

 Part-time clinical studies begin in program year two and transition to full-time clinical immersion in program year three.
-Students are assigned to a regional clinical cohort in one of six regional clinical satellite campuses upon admission into the program:
+Residents are assigned to a regional clinical cohort in one of six regional clinical satellite campuses upon admission into the program:

 Indiana (Fort Wayne)